frankamedic/mfp-pe-userscript/README.md

 <h2>Remember this script <b>REQUIRES</b> the following columns to be on in your MyFitnessPal: Fat, Protein, Carbs, Fiber!</h2>

 <h1>Install:</h1>
 <h3>First you'll need to install the Tampermonkey Browser Extension.
-Depending on your browser, click the appropriate link below:</h3>
+Depending on your browser, click the appropriate link below and follow the steps to add the extension:</h3>

 <ul>
 <li><b>Chrome/Brave</b>: Install <a href="https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo">Tampermonkey</a>.</li>